Ring Ring (ABBA song): History

 On 10 January 1973, the song was recorded at the Metronome Studio in Stockholm.
 Studio engineer Michael B. Tretow, who later collaborated with Andersson and Ulvaeus on many singles and albums, had read a book about record producer Phil Spector (Richard Williams' book Out of His Head: The Sound of Phil Spector), famed for his "Wall of Sound" treatment to the songs that he produced.
 While Spector used several musicians playing the same instruments in the same recording studio at the same time, such a technique would be far too expensive for the recording of "Ring Ring".
 Tretow's solution was to simply record the song's backing track twice in order to achieve an orchestral sound.
 Changing the speed of the tape between the overdubs, making the instruments marginally out of tune, increased the effect.
 This was unlike anything that had been done before in Swedish music.
+The riff bears similarities to Giorgio Moroder’s song "Underdog", also released on the Polar label in 1972.

 When ABBA performed "Ring Ring" in the Swedish Eurovision selection competition on 10 February 1973, it was a simpler version arranged by Lars Samuelson and backed by his orchestra, losing the "wall of sound" production sound.
 The song finished third.
 Nevertheless, when the studio recording of the song was released it fared much better in the Swedish charts, both in its Swedish and English language incarnations, hitting No. 1 and No. 2 respectively.

+Throughout 1973, Stig Anderson secured deals with international record labels, as a result of interest in the group.
+Anderson attempted to secure deals with several British record companies (including Decca, EMI, Polydor, Pye and WEA) without any success.
+Anderson secured a one-off deal with RCA Records to release "Ring Ring" in Australia.
+Anderson contacted former member of The Zombies and employee of CBS, Paul Atkinson, who convinced the boss of CBS, Dick Asher to release "Ring Ring" under the Epic label with the group using the newly coined group name ABBA in October 1973.